emard/ulx3s/README.md

 some wishes of a small FPGA board.

-Instead of describing in written, it is better explained when drawn in kicad.
+Instead of describing in written, it is better explained when drawn in kicad:

+    kicad ulx3s.pro

+Currently this is only partial schematics and partial floorplanning.
-Currently PCB is not routed.
-Only some footprintes are being collected and some are incomplete,
+PCB is not routed.
+Some footprintes are collected and some are incomplete.

-Here are just so get some insight how will it all physically fit and look.
+An overview if the parts will fit in the space how it will look.

 From production of this, we are far, far away :)

 # Features

 3.5 mm jack footprint

 Switching voltage regulators